The Personality Test | Author: Susan Heim, President, Equity Career Transition

 What Is A Personality Test

-Austrian psychoanalyst Sigmund Freud stipulated that, for human beings, the core personality gets manifested during the first five years of life.
+Austrian psychoanalyst Sigmund Freud stipulated that the first five years of a human being’s life shapes our core personality.
 Your genes have much to do with this.
 And while it remains a fixed and stable foundation of you throughout your life, your upbringing, culture and environment also shape your personality blueprint.

 A personality test is a series of questions and answers that provide insight into your thoughts, feelings and behaviours.
 It can predict traits that form the strengths and weaknesses of your personality.
 This issue is so important that in large organizations, human resources managers often deploy personality screening tools as the first step towards hiring the right candidate.
 It helps them predict whether the individual will fit in with the team and corporate culture, and respond to situations in a productive manner.